snes19xx/surface-dots/README.md

 - Edit `config/firefox/mozilla.cfg` (repo path: `.config/firefox/mozilla.cfg`) and set your file path
 - Move `mozilla.cfg` to the Firefox install directory root (e.g. /usr/lib/firefox/)

-> [!INFO]
+> [!NOTE]
-> I have a `.crx` file in codex-stellarium directory if you want to use it in a chromium based browser.
+> I have a `.crx` file in the codex-stellarium directory if you want to use it in a chromium-based browser.

 #### userChrome